| | |

 5

-When I was building out my baby registry I came across all kinds of premium products with crazy price points.
+When I was building out my baby registry I came across all kinds of premium products and wondered if any of them were truly worth it.

 Like the SNOO Smart Sleeper, Artipoppe baby carrier, anything by Nuna or UPPA Baby, Willow wearable breast pumps, and of course, the Guava Lotus Bassinet and Travel Crib.